Human nature

-Charles Darwin's theory of evolution has particularly changed the shape of the discussion, supporting the proposition that mankind's ancestors were not like mankind today.
-As in much of modern science, such disciplines seek to explain with little or no recourse to metaphysical causation.
+Charles Darwin's theory of evolution has particularly changed the shape of the discussion, supporting the proposition that the ancestors of modern humans were not like humans today.
+As in much of modern science, such theories seek to explain with little or no recourse to metaphysical causation.
 They can be offered to explain the origins of human nature and its underlying mechanisms, or to demonstrate capacities for change and diversity which would arguably violate the concept of a fixed human nature.

 Classical Greek philosophy

 Philosophy in classical Greece is the ultimate origin of the Western conception of the nature of things.

 According to Aristotle, the philosophical study of human nature itself originated with Socrates, who turned philosophy from study of the heavens to study of the human things.
 Though leaving no written works, Socrates is said to have studied the question of how a person should best live.
 It is clear from the works of his students, Plato and Xenophon, and also from the accounts of Aristotle (Plato's student), that Socrates was a rationalist and believed that the best life and the life most suited to human nature involved reasoning.
 The Socratic school was the dominant surviving influence in philosophical discussion in the Middle Ages, amongst Islamic, Christian, and Jewish philosophers.

 The human soul in the works of Plato and Aristotle has a nature that is divided in a specifically human way.
 One part is specifically human and rational, being further divided into (1) a part which is rational on its own; and (2) a spirited part which can understand reason.
 Other parts of the soul are home to desires or passions similar to those found in animals.
 In both Aristotle and Plato's ideas, spiritedness (thumos) is distinguished from the other passions (epithūmíā).
 The proper function of the "rational" was to rule the other parts of the soul, helped by spiritedness.
 By this account, using one's reason is the best way to live, and philosophers are the highest types of humans.